 Close your eyes and imagine you’re in a baseball stadium and stepping up to bat.
-Dodger stadium is packed full of cheering fans.
+Dodger Stadium is packed full of cheering fans.
 Some are cheering you on, others are calling you horrible names from the stands.
 You take a deep breath and try to ignore them.
 You hold up your bat and look at the pitcher, who is preparing to throw the ball.
-He pulls back, then throws the ball and it comes flying toward at full speed.
+He pulls back, then throws the ball and it comes flying toward him at full speed.
 You swing your bat and hit the ball.
-With a crack it flies high over the field as you sprint from first base, then on to second, third and home.
-It’s a homerun!
+With a crack, it flies high over the field as you sprint from first base, then on to second, third, and home.
+It’s a home run!
 Your teammates congratulate you, but some in the stands are still calling you mean names.
 This is what happened to Jackie Robinson, the famous baseball player.
-But who was Jackie Ronbinson?
+But who was Jackie Robinson?
 How did he end up playing for the Dodgers?
 And why was the crowd calling him horrible names?

 But this didn’t keep Jackie from playing his favorite sports anyway.
 Two of his favorites were basketball and baseball.
 He spent a lot of time practicing and became better and better.

-After high school, Jackie moved onto junior college where he continued to play all of his favorite sports and do very well.
+After high school, Jackie moved on to junior college where he continued to play all of his favorite sports and do very well.
 He broke several records there, but later switched schools and moved to Los Angeles to attend UCLA.
 At UCLA the teams were also racially integrated, which means Jackie was able to play on the same teams as the white athletes.
 In football their team went undefeated.
-In track and field he won the national championship for long jump, jumping over 24 feet!
+In track and field, he won the national championship for the long jump, jumping over 24 feet!
 He also played baseball at UCLA and there met his future wife, Rachel.

 Jackie was transferred from Fort Hood to a base in Kentucky where he became a coach for the army until the war ended.